evanharmon/in-mono/headspace/aws/aws-ec2-vpc-security-groups.md

 attached to DeviceIndex 0 (eth0)

-## Communication Between Security Groups
+## Default VPC Security Group

-- default security group has rules to allow communication between instances assigned to this group
+- default security group allows communication between network interfaces and instances assigned to this group
+- actual inbound rule has it's own security group id with allow all protocol / range

+## Custom Security Group

 - manually created Security Groups DO NOT have this rule and it must be added explicitly in order for instances to communicate with another Security Group